 There is no rigid template for Core essays.
-However, there are some useful considerations that may help students to write a good essay:
+However, there are some useful considerations that may help you to write a good essay:

 - Before starting writing you must identify the question that you are answering.
 You might then like to establish the kind of argument you are going to construct, define your terms, establish the theme, and indicate the method by which you will tackle this theme. - When you finish writing, it is useful to re-consider the introduction and check whether you have indeed addressed the issues you intended to analyse.
 Be sure to balance analysis and argument with empirical exposition. - Read as widely as you can and use your initiative, special interests and skills.
 If you so wish, you may use the Core essays to deepen your knowledge of a region of the world.
 A good essay has a succinct and thorough analysis of the relevant literature (be it theoretical or historical/empirical or both). - Try to read from primary sources it is much better for you than to read secondary reviews or derivative work, though the latter are unavoidable in a subject as big as development studies and it may be necessary to trace ideas in later works or different contexts.
 Development Studies is a highly contested subject.
 Show evidence that you understand controversies associated with your topic and the reasons for them.
-These controversies may be theoretical or methodological, or related to evidence and its interpretation.
+These controversies may be theoretical or methodological, or related to evidence and its

+- interpretation.
 You are warmly invited to criticise discourse, concepts, assumptions, logic, evidence, use of policy and politics, etc. - Don't forget to provide reasons and evidence for the statements you make!
-E.g. don't simply write 'inequality is pervasive in South Africa', without mentioning at least some statistical evidence of your claim. - Do not plagiarise (see https://www.ox.ac.uk/students/academic/guidance/skills/plagiarism), and do reference all points of evidence and points of argument due to others (e.g. do not write '90% of the population in Niger live in multidimensional poverty' without citing your source of data).
-It should be clear which ideas are yours and which are ones you have read by others.
-Please note that unauthorised use of artificial intelligence tools is a serious disciplinary offence.
+E.g. don't simply write 'inequality is pervasive in South Africa', without mentioning at least some statistical evidence of your claim.